 A clinical trial, also called a research study, is a research program that tests the effectiveness and safety of various interventions in people with sleep disorders.
 Clinical trials are meant to find new and improved methods of evaluating or treating a condition.
 They also can test new ways to help prevent diseases.

 Such trials can involve risks, and there is no guarantee regarding a trial's outcome.
 Clinical trials are conducted in phases and may span several weeks to several years.

 Phases of a Sleep Disorders Clinical Trial

 Clinical trials for sleep disorders are generally divided into four phases:

-Phase I clinical trials involve giving a new treatment to a small number of participants.
-The researchers determine the best way to give the new treatment and how much of it can be given safely.
+- Phase I clinical trials involve giving a new treatment to a small number of participants to determine its safety.
 Some phase I trials have a limited number of participants who would not be helped by other known treatments.
 Other phase I trials are performed in healthy volunteers to determine the safety of a particular treatment.

 Sleep Disorders Study Participation

 Clinical trial participants are assigned at random (a process similar to flipping a coin) to either the new treatment (treatment group) or the current standard treatment (control group) for their sleep disorder.

 Randomization helps to avoid bias (having the study's results affected by human choices or other factors not related to the treatments being tested).
 When no standard treatment exists for a particular sleep disorder, some studies compare a new treatment with a placebo (a look-alike pill/infusion that contains no active drug).
 All participants are made aware that they could receive a placebo instead of the active drug.

 What Happens in a Sleep Disorders Clinical Trial?